WebAssembly/spec/document/text/lexical.rst

    \end{array}

 .. note::
-   The set of characters interpreted in the text format is a subset of the characters supported by `7-bit ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_, but a source text may contain other characters in :ref:`comments <text-comment>` or :ref:`string <text-string>` literals.
+   While source text may contain any Unicode character in :ref:`comments <text-comment>` or :ref:`string <text-string>` literals, the rest of the grammar is formed exclusively from the characters supported by the `7-bit ASCII <http://webstore.ansi.org/RecordDetail.aspx?sku=INCITS+4-1986%5bR2012%5d>`_ subset of Unicode.

 .. _text-token: